 Built in 1965 by the U.S. Army in response to the Cuban Missile Crisis.
 This Nike site, like many others, was split into two locations.
 One was the Launcher area (L), where the missiles were actually located.
 The Launcher area was located where it is now Krome INS Facility.
 The other location was the radar communications and control facility (IFC), where they did targeting and fire control.

 All the Nike missile sites in South Florida were decommissioned in the mid-1979 after it was decided that they offered nothing to the security of the nation.

-In 1985, the IFC location was reused as a CIA Office of Communications, Regional Relay Facility, high frequency radio transmitter site.
+In 1985, the IFC location was reused as a CIA Office of Communications, Regional Relay Facility, high-frequency radio transmitter site.
 The HF receive site & a larger Agency facility was located on the grounds of the former Naval Air Station Richmond.
 Both sites had signs indicating they were US Army Regional Communications Activity(NCS) stations.
 In conjunction with another CIA operation at the Richmond Naval Air Station, they relayed messages to other operatives in the Caribbean and S. America.
-The IFC site also housed a mobile command center which would be used in case of a nuclear crisis.
-In 1992, due to damages done by Hurricane Andrew, the facility was stripped and vacated.
+The IFC site also housed a mobile command center that could be used in the event of a nuclear crisis.
+In 1992, due to damages sustained during Hurricane Andrew, the facility was stripped and vacated.

 On May 5th, 1980, the Launcher area opened as a refugee camp to temporarily house illegal Haitian immigrants, which at the time was known as Krome Camp.
 A year later in May 1981, the camp was converted into a permanent detention center.
 Since its opening, there have been a large number of reports of mistreatment and violence, ranging from riots, murder, and suicide.
 Today, the Krome Detention Center is now called Krome INS Facility, where it is used to detain and remove criminals and other deportable illegal immigrants.